flutter/cocoon/app_dart/README.md

 ### Branching support for flutter repo

 Define branch regular expressions in `dev/branch_regexps.txt`, based on which cocoon API filters targeted branches and then runs tests on those branches.
-With tests running againt different branches, the frontend then supports listing commits on a specific branch (defaulting to master).
+With tests running against different branches, the frontend then supports listing commits on a specific branch (defaulting to master).